Alazka2k/Short-Video-Creator-Simplified/Readme.md

 12. Shared Utilities: Provides common functionality across services
 13. Frontend Application: Offers a user-friendly interface for interacting with the backend services
 14. Output Formatting: Structures and saves the generated content in an editor-friendly format

+Each service runs independently and communicates through the API Gateway, allowing for better scalability and easier maintenance.

 ## API Integrations